 Ensure that this new partition is not mounted with permissions that are too restrictive (such as the nosuid or nodev options).
 Run the mount command without any parameters to see what options are set for the mounted LFS partition.
-If nosuid, nodev, and/or noatime are set, the partition will need to be remounted.
+If nosuid and/or nodev are set, the partition will need to be remounted.